House Rewiring Cost Guide 2026

 Budget for permits as part of the project cost — do not work with a contractor who proposes to skip the permit.
 Unpermitted electrical work creates problems at sale, limits insurance coverage, and leaves you without code verification.

-Rewiring quotes vary significantly between contractors.
-Getting three quotes from licensed electricians is the minimum for a project of this scale.
+Rewiring estimates vary significantly between contractors.
+Comparing three written estimates from licensed electricians is the minimum for a project of this scale.

 What to Ask Each Contractor

-- What specifically is included (and excluded) in the quote?
+- What specifically is included (and excluded) in the estimate?

 - Will the panel be replaced or upgraded?